Have you ever wondered why you think the way you do?

 19. Traffic Psychologist

-Traffic psychologists study the psychological factors
+Traffic psychologists study driver behavior.

 Educational